An Experimentally Informed Continuum Grain Boundary Model: The Continuum Grain Boundary Model

 As already mentioned, the CED function consists of piecewise-concave quadratic segments, connected by smooth segments around local minima of the energy density data.
 Let $A$ be the set of indices that identify the $5^{th}$ degree polynomials around the local minima, and let $C$ be the set of indices that identify the piecewise-concave quadratic segments, with $A$ and $C$ being disjoint sets.
 Then the expression for the CED function, $\phi_c$, is

-The function $\phi_c$ consists of $N=2p-1$ segments where $p$ is the total number of troughs. \fig{Cusp_Energy_Density_Function_and_FirstDerivative} shows the concave quadratic polynomials, each between two troughs of the experimentally measured grain boundary energy density data of \cite{hasson1971interfacial}.
+The function $\phi_c$ consists of $N=2p-1$ segments where $p$ is the total number of troughs. \fig{Fig4} shows the concave quadratic polynomials, each between two troughs of the experimentally measured grain boundary energy density data of \cite{hasson1971interfacial}.
 Each concave quadratic polynomial passes through three experimental data points and the corresponding coefficients of the concave quadratic polynomials are $a_q,b_q$ and $c_q$, $q \in C$.

 Each $5^{th}$ degree polynomial is defined between two concave quadratic polynomials in a small range of $\partial_{x} \theta=1\times 10^{-2}$ around an energy density trough.
 Their values and slopes are continuous with the adjacent concave quadratic polynomials at the junctions.
+Furthermore, the fitted $\phi_c$ is designed to align with experimental data at the trough, and its slope is set to zero at this point.
+These six constraints collectively necessitate the use of at least a fifth-degree polynomial.
+This rigorous selection criterion underscores the rationale for employing a fifth-degree polynomial between two concave quadratic polynomials.
 These $5^{th}$ degree polynomials with coefficients $a_q,b_q,c_q,d_q,e_q$ and $f_q$, $q \in A$, also pass through the experimentally measured data points at troughs, with 0 slope there.

-The subplot in \fig{Cusp_Energy_Density_Function_and_FirstDerivative} shows the continuous and smooth transition of $\phi'_c$ (derivative) at the $\partial_{x} \theta=1.2$ trough.
+The subplot in \fig{Fig4} shows the continuous and smooth transition of $\phi'_c$ (derivative) at the $\partial_{x} \theta=1.2$ trough.
 As with the SED function, the CED function expressed in \eqn{GB ED CGB Cusp Model_1} is plugged into the overall free energy of the system in \eqn{Overall Free Energy of the system1} to attain the final evolution equation corresponding to $\phi_{c}$.

 The governing equation shown in \eqn{Gen_EvolutionEqn_Final} can be non--dimensionalized as

 where,